 1. LICENSE.
 HREF Tools Corp. ("HREF") hereby grants to you, the undersigned, and you accept, a nonexclusive, nontransferable license to install, use, and display the Licensed Software on unlimited computers, subject to restrictions which follow.
 You may use the Licensed Software for the purpose of developing your own software applications, in accordance with the terms of Section 2, below.
 A copy of the Licensed Software may be made for archival or backup purposes as long as it contains all the original Licensed Software proprietary notices.
 You may not sublicense, rent, distribute, lease or otherwise transfer or assign any or all of your rights in the Licensed Software.
-You may not distribute the Licensed Software below, or in any way reverse engineer the Licensed Software.
+You may not distribute the Licensed Software as a stand-alone product.
+You may not reverse assemble, reverse compile, disassemble, or in any way reverse engineer the Licensed Software.
 You may not translate the Licensed Software without written permission from HREF.
 This license does not grant you any right to bug fixes, enhancements, updates or new versions, but if such are made available to and are obtained by you, then they shall become part of the Licensed Software and governed by the terms of this License.
 HREF reserves all rights not expressly granted to you in this License.